zertosh/js.sh/README.md

 # js.sh

-Use a specific version node or iojs in the current directory.
+Use a specific version node in the current directory.

 ## install